Petyhorcy

 Petyhorcy (singular: Petyhorzec, pientho-horcensis, Petihorai) was a type of regular medium-armoured light cavalry exclusively in the Grand Ducal Lithuanian Army during the 17th and 18th centuries.
-The petyhorcy are viewed as the Lithuanian equivalent of the Royal Polish Army's Armoured Companion, or as a cavalry type that was between the Winged Hussars and the Armoured Companion.
+The petyhorcy are viewed as the Lithuanian equivalent of the Polish Armoured Companion, or as a cavalry type that was between the Winged Hussars and the Armoured Companion.
 They were organised in Banners.
 Originally, the Petyhorcy were spear-armed cavalry from Circassia.

 The Petyhorcy were supposed to finish off and defeat the enemy line that was breached by the Winged Hussars.
 While the Winged Hussars were more prestigious, the Petyhorcy enjoyed high reputation, hence their banner's rotmistras were frequently high-ranking officials.
 In fact, the Petyhorcy developed in the late 16th-century from the mounted shooters who protected the hussars.

 Etymology

 The name of the Petyhorcy comes from Mount Beshtau (in Turkic languages, besh means five and tau means mountain).
 The name of the Russian city of Pyatigorsk is also derived from it.
 Tadeusz Czacki wrote that the Petyhorcy originated from the Carpathian Mountains, but that is false.